jtmelton/appsensor/README.md

 [AppSensor](https://www.owasp.org/index.php/AppSensor) is a framework that provides application layer intrusion detection.

+The project requires Java version 7 or higher.

 This code is under active development and is to be considered alpha at this point.

 Contributing